 When using Over - The - Air activation, this parameter is set during network start.

-If the EMB-LR1121-e module is used, this parameter cannot be read.
+If the EMB-LR1121-e module is used, this parameter cannot be read in LoRaWAN configuration.

 When using the LoRaEMB protocol, the network address is 2 bytes long.